Honalulu, HI from November 10 through November 14

 Chicago, IL from June 10 through June 14

-Click here to view full Delagate's Report
+Click here to view full Delagate's Report from the 2017 Annual Meeting.

 The Annual Meeting of the American Medical Association (AMA) House of Delegates (HOD) was held at the Hyatt Regency Chicago Hotel in Chicago, IL from June 10 through June 14.
 As usual, resolutions and reports regarding pharmaceuticals and medical devices were a significant part of the meeting agenda.
 Among more than 120 national medical specialty societies (and more than 50 state and territorial medical societies) represented in the AMA House of Delegates our Academy of Physicians in Clinical Research (APCR) remains the only one for which pharmaceutical and medical device research is the primary focus.